Skip to Main Content

 How effective is neurofeedback for treating ADHD?

-Neurofeedback has shown a lot of promise when it comes to managing ADHD symptoms.
-Research and large-scale studies point to real improvements in attention and impulse control, with moderate effects on hyperactivity.
+Neuromodulation has shown a lot of promise when it comes to managing ADHD symptoms.
+Research and large-scale studies indicate significant improvements in attention and impulse control, with moderate effects on hyperactivity.
 In many cases, results can be just as strong as those seen with stimulant medications like methylphenidate, especially when using well-established protocols.

-At The Center for Integrative Psychology, we use QEEG-guided neurofeedback to help retrain brain activity in specific areas linked to focus and regulation.
-Many clients notice improvements even six months after treatment ends, including better academic performance, especially in reading and writing.
+At The Center for Integrative Psychology, we use QEEG-guided neurotherapy to deliver targeted stimulation in brain areas associated with focus and self-control.
+Many clients continue to experience meaningful improvements long after their treatment is complete, including enhanced academic performance—particularly in reading and writing.

 Who is a good candidate for neurotherapy ADHD treatment?

-Neurotherapy might be a great option for anyone looking for an alternative to medication or a way to boost what they're already doing.
-At our Walled Lake clinic, we use QEEG brain mapping to create custom neurofeedback plans for kids, teens, and adults.
+Neurotherapy may be an excellent option for individuals seeking an alternative to medication or a way to enhance their existing approach.
+At our Walled Lake Office, we utilize QEEG brain mapping to create customized plans for children, teens, and adults.
 It's especially helpful for people dealing with attention issues, distractibility, or trouble managing emotions.

 Treatment can stand alone or be combined with ADHD behavioral therapy or medication, depending on what works best.
-Sessions are flexible and evolve as you make progress, so your plan grows with you.
+Sessions evolve as you make progress, so your plan grows with you.

-If you're interested in a brain-based, noninvasive method to improve focus and behavior, neurotherapy provides a clinically supported option.
+If you're interested in a brain-based, non-invasive method to enhance focus and behavior, neurotherapy provides a data-driven, clinically supported approach.

 Can integrative ADHD treatment help with comorbid conditions like anxiety, sleep problems, & chronic stress?

-Yes, it's common for people with ADHD to also deal with anxiety, poor sleep, or long-term stress, and all of those can make symptoms harder to manage.
+Yes, it's common for people with ADHD to also deal with anxiety, poor sleep, or long-term stress, and all of those can make symptoms more complicated to manage.
 That's why we take a whole-person approach to treatment here at The Center for Integrative Psychology.
-By combining neurofeedback with personalized behavioral strategies, we're often able to improve not just attention, but emotional balance, sleep quality, and overall resilience.
+By combining neuromodulation with personalized behavioral strategies, we can often improve not only attention but also emotional balance, sleep quality, and overall resilience.

 Our ADHD treatment plans are designed with both core symptoms and related concerns in mind, so we can support real-life changes that go beyond symptom checklists.
 It's about helping you or your child feel better across the board, not just in one area.